theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 ### Prerequisites

 - Every Xtract Universal servers needs a server license, see [Online Help: Licensing](https://help.theobald-software.com/en/xtract-universal/introduction/license).
-- All Xtract Universal installations must share the same configuration folder, e.g. by using [git version control]([Deploying Extractions Using Git Version Control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control)).
+- All Xtract Universal installations must share the same configuration folder, e.g. by using [git version control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control).
 The configuration folder contains the settings for the destinations, extractions, sources, server and users.
-The folder can be found in the installation directory of Xtract Universal, e.g., `C:\Program Files\XtractUniversal\config`.
+The folder is located in the installation directory of Xtract Universal, e.g., `C:\Program Files\XtractUniversal\config`.
 - All Xtract Universal installations must use the same software version to avoid any version compatibility issues.

 ### The Process